 Canker sores typically heal naturally within 2 weeks, whereas cancerous lesions do not go away with time.

-Working with a doctor may help a person identify their triggers of canker sores so that they can avoid them where possible.
+Working with a healthcare professional may help a person identify their triggers of canker sores so that they can avoid them where possible.

 Oral lichen planus is chronic inflammation in the mucous membranes in the mouth.
 It causes white, lacy markings in the mouth, which are not similar to the patchy white marks of leukoplakia.

-Anyone with lichen planus should check in with their doctor often for checkups and treatment.
+Anyone with lichen planus should check in with their healthcare professional often for checkups and treatment.

 Some benign or noncancerous tumor-like growths may also occur in the mouth, including:

-Anyone who is uncertain about their symptoms should see a doctor, if only to provide peace of mind.
-Doctors may perform a physical exam to check for noticeable features of cancer.
+Anyone who is uncertain about their symptoms should see a healthcare professional if only to provide peace of mind.
+They may perform a physical exam to check for noticeable features of cancer.
 If necessary, they will order diagnostic tests.

 Anyone with concerning symptoms, such as trouble chewing, swallowing, or breathing, should see a doctor immediately.
 Although cancer is not the only cause of these symptoms, they are concerning signs of an underlying issue.

-Additionally, anyone noticing patches of tissue or growths in the mouth that do not go away with time should see a doctor.
+Additionally, anyone noticing patches of tissue or growths in the mouth that do not go away with time should see a healthcare professional.

 Mouth cancer usually presents with distinctive symptoms and features, such as red or white patches in the mouth, changes in oral tissue, or difficulty chewing or swallowing.